2Fake/ssllabs/README.md

 # ssllabs

 This project implements the [Qualys SSL Labs](https://www.ssllabs.com/ssltest/) API in python.
 It uses [API version 3](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v3.md).
 All methods are async.
+However, it is not affiliated with or officially supported by SSL Labs.

 ## System requirements